 Bologna Cake Appetizer Recipe

-8 Tbs. of Italian Dressing
+- 8 Tablespoons Italian Salad Dressing

-2 containers of whipped cream cheese
+- 16 ounces whipped cream cheese

-Step 1.
+- Step 1.
 It is helpful if you use a springform cake pan, because everything holds together nicely.
 We did not use one the first time and found it slightly complicated to remove the entire cake at the end.

-Step 2.
+- Step 2.
 Begin by layering the bread slices in a double layer in the bottom of the spring form cake pan.
 Tear or cut up some of the bread to fill in any gaps.

-Step 3.
+- Step 3.
 Sprinkle 2 Tbs. of the Italian dressing over the two layers of bread (this is where on the modified version we added the ranch/cream cheese mixture instead).

-Step 4.
+- Step 4.
 Next, you need to a layer using all of the bologna over the dressing and bread.
 Continue layering the bread again and again sprinkle with 2 Tbs. of Italian dressing.

-Step 5.
+- Step 5.
 Next create a cheese layer using all of it over that bread layer.
 Use the rest of the bread to cover the cheese layer and again sprinkle 2 Tbs. of Italian dressing over the bread.
 Press the entire thing gently down into the pan.

-Step 6.
+- Step 6.
 Next you make the ‘frosting’.
 In a large bowl, mix the rest of the dressing (2 Tbs.) with the two containers of whipped cream cheese.
 Remove the metal spring form pan.

-Step.
+- Step.
 7. Using a spatula, ice the cake with the whipped cream cheese the same way you would ice a cake.
 Transfer the cake to a serving platter or large plate.

-Step 8.
+- Step 8.
 If you have a cake decorating kit, use any remaining cream cheese to pipe around the cake.
 Fill a small baggie with ketchup, seal and snip off the end.
 Use the ketchup to decorate the cake, write a phrase on the top or just as a side.